What is Freegal?

 How do I get the songs into iTunes?

 The easiest thing to do is to download the files to your desktop or your music folder.
 Import the song into iTunes by either dragging the song into the window or importing it from the menu.
-Presto, the song is now added into your library with all album art!
-Next time you synch up, you will see that song in your music library.
+The song will be added into your library with all album art, and can synch to any mobile devices you have linked to iTunes.

 How do I burn music to a CD?

 Each computer system is different.
 You can use iTunes, Windows Media Player or a third party software like Roxio.
 Simply follow the instructions found in the software for burning your CD.

 How do I get the songs into Windows Media Player?